AlessandroVol23/kdd-cup-2019/README.md

 kdd-cup-2019
 ==============================
 This is the repository for the Big Data Science practical course @ LMU.
 The aim of the course was to attend at the KDD Cup this year which was hosted from Baidu.
+We were team __Los Bocadillos__ and could achieve rank 149 / 1.696 with a F1 score of 69.43 % (c.f.
+1st place 70.42 %).

 # Project description